 Karen Barsell, CEO and President, January 2007 to present.
 She began her career at UWNNS in 1990 as an intern while completing a Master of Social Work degree at the University of Nevada, Reno.
 After graduation, she did post-graduate study to become a Licensed Independent Social Worker in the State of Nevada.
 Prior to her current position, she held most of the key positions in the organization.
 Today, Karen is pleased to provide leadership to a dynamic board, staff, and a diverse group of community volunteers that strive to achieve United Way’s mission: We link the community’s will and resources to improve lives.

-Ashley Cabrera, Volunteer Engagement Assistant, September 2015 to present.
+Ashley Cabrera, Volunteer Engagement Coordinator, August 2017 to present, having joined the staff in 2015.
 Working closely with Resource Development, Ashley coordinates volunteer engagement projects to support annual giving campaigns.
 By giving companies a direct community impact experience, UWNNS is able to enrich corporate relationships year-round.
 She also uses her photography and social media knowledge to grow UWNNS’ social media presence.
 Ashley first started out running annual workplace campaigns as a Community Executive, eventually sparking an interest in the intersection of volunteerism and annual giving.
 Ashley graduated from Santa Clara University with a B.A. in Communication and Studio Art Minor in 2014.

-Erin Gillies, Workplace Engagement Coordinator, 2016 to present.
+Erin Gillies, Workplace Engagement Coordinator, August 2017 to present, having joined the staff in 2016.
 Erin has worked in a variety of settings: multi-national, national and local.
 She first volunteered at United Way from 2003 to 2007 working primarily in rural communities.
 In 2016, she joined staff as a Community Executive raising funds in annual workplace campaigns.
 She also has worked with finance and database operations as well as the Emergency Food and Shelter Program.
 Erin graduated from Mills College with a BA in International Relations in 2013 before completing an MSc in International Development at the University of Edinburgh in 2014.
 Today, Erin works with staff, board, community executives and volunteers to plan and execute annual giving strategies (including volunteer activities) within the workplace.

 Lulleen Lamar, Director, Philanthropy and Community Impact, July 2016 to present.
 Lulleen has spent her nonprofit management career focused on community engagement, donor relations, fundraising, grants management, public relations, and special events.
 In Albany, NY, Lulleen served as a volunteer and her rewarding experience prompted her to join the UWNNS staff in Nevada.
 Today, she is responsible for helping to maximize the philanthropic funding streams that support UWNNS’ community impact focus area of grade level reading.
 She holds a Bachelor’s Degree in Social Work and Master’s Degree in Public Communications from the College of Saint Rose, Albany, NY.